 I’ve gotten several requests to do home posts, and wanted to share a few favorite finds so far as well as a super easy pillowcase tutorial (coming soon!).
-Our space is very small and much of it is still in progress, adorned with luxurious cardboard boxes, renovation rubble and paint swatches.
+Our space is very small and much of it is still in progress from renovations, adorned with luxurious cardboard boxes, rubble and paint swatches.
 We want a home that is bright, comfy and functional but just haven’t been able to devote much time to it yet.
 We do love to entertain guests, so the first area that finally saw a little progress is our living “corner”…

-Although I was all emo parting with the old sofa thing that served us since our first apartment, this linen couch has to be my favorite element of the update.
+Although I was all emo parting with the old sofa thing that’s served us since Nick’s college apartment, this linen couch has to be my favorite element of the update.
 I wanted a slightly old-fashioned design with tufting and textured fabric, and Nick’s only request was “nap-friendly and not too girly.”
 Most couches we looked at were too wide for a small space, while loveseats were tight for two adults to sprawl out comfortably.
 I stumbled across this cute sofa by Home Decorators Collection that seemed to meet all of our needs, and was a bargain compared to other options we looked at!
 And FYI, just noticed they have free shipping for the holidays which is huge as it’s usually $150+ for pieces like this.

+We were wary of buying a large furniture item sight unseen, so took advantage of a Chicago trip and trekked out to a HDC showroom (found inside a Home Depot).
 They didn’t have this exact couch, but we were pleased enough with the similar items to take the leap of faith and order online.
 Here are two other styles that we “tested” before going with the Watkins – I felt like Goldilocks and the three chairs:

 A coffee table with storage was also a must.
 We were donating appliances at a Habitat for Humanity “Restore” store and were giddy to spot this rustic cedar trunk in pristine condition – quite the upgrade from our cardboard boxes left over from moving!
 If you like such trunks, check your local Craigslist since I regularly see similar options on there.

-verboard with a placemat, vase thingy, and a bow tie for Nick at his request ; ) This gold tray is plastic and shiny in-person, but when tempered using other textures like wood or fabric it looked nice.
+Another great thing about making your own pillows is leftover scraps of fabric for coordinating small touches.
+I might’ve gone a little overboard with making a placemat, vase thingy, and a bow tie for Nick at his request ; ) This gold tray is plastic and shiny in-person, but when tempered using other textures like wood or fabric it looked nice.
 I can’t find it online but got it from the holiday section in store.
 If you’re tray searching, Target is a gold mine!